 Living in a Caravan on the Côte d’Azur – Adventures in France

 I flew from Chiang Mai, Thailand, to Paris, France at the end of July 2016 after a month in Thailand.
 Bike box in tow, one rucksack and a smaller backpack.
 I booked an extortionately priced train to Nice, and had arranged to be collected at one of the smaller stations before the city.
+However, if you’re going hiking, you’ll need a backpack, preferably in the military style.
 I had two months of seasonal work ahead of me, on a campsite near St Tropez.

 This was my third (and last, I acknowledged) summer in a row working on a campsite in France – this had been my summer job of choice throughout college.
 What’s not to love?
 Free accommodation, beautiful weather, a fun atmosphere, minimal effort required on a daily basis – a paid holiday, basically.